crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/blocks_and_procs.md

 The above prints "Before 1" and "Before 2".
 The `thrice` method didn't execute the `puts "Before 3"` expression because of the `break`.

-`break` can also accept arguments: these become the method's return value.
-For example:
+`break` can also accept arguments: these become the method's return value. 例:

 ```ruby
 def twice